-- the audience receiving the information (the who); - the content of the information (the what); and - the methods to be used to convey the information (the how).
+- The audience receiving the information (the who); - The content of the information (the what) - The methods to be used to convey the information (the how); and - The approaches to promote action for change (the action).

-This is achieved through advocacy, interpersonal communication and community mobilisation with overall multi- media support including mass media, digital media and social media.
+This is achieved through advocacy, interpersonal communication and community mobilisation with overall multi-media support including mass media, digital media and social media.

 A detailed implementation framework lists out the key audiences, the activities to be used with each of them and the communication tools required.
 A preliminary monitoring and evaluation framework with regular assessments allows for local modification and refinement of the strategy.
-Indicators for each of the phases are organised at three levels - outcome, output and process.
+Indicators for each of the phases are organized at three levels - outcome, output and process.